nordic-institute/X-Road/doc/Protocols/pr-mess_x-road_message_protocol.md

  requestHash     | string                                    | O           | For responses, this field contains a Base64 encoded hash of the request SOAP message.
 This field is automatically filled in by the service provider's security server. requestHash /@algorithmId | string                          | M           | Identifies the hash algorithm that was used to calculate the value of the requestHash field.
 The algorithms are specified as URIs listed in the XML-DSIG specification \[[DSIG](#Ref_DSIG)\].

-When a service client sends a request to the security server, exactly one of the fields `service` or `centralService` MUST be present.
-If the `centralService` field is used, the security server resolves the central service and automatically fills in the `service` field with the identifier of the concrete service that implements the central service.
-Thus, in the request sent to the service, both fields MAY be present (the `service` field is always present).
+When a service client sends a request to the security server, the field `service` MUST be present.

 When responding, the service MUST copy all the header fields from the request to the response in the exact same sequence with the exact same values.
 The XML namespace prefix of the header fields has no significance to the security server, but the prefix must reference the same namespace as in the request.